How to Use the sort Command in Linux

 Sorting files based on their sizes

-ls command
+the ls command

-As you can see in the above image, the ls -l command displays size in the fifth column.
-If we redirect this output to the sort command as the input and instructs the sort command to sort the contents based on the fifth column, we will get a list of all files which are arranged based on their sizes.
+The ls -l command displays size in the fifth column.
+If we redirect the output of this command to the sort command as the input and instruct the sort command to sort the contents based on the fifth column, we will get a list of all files arranged based on their sizes.
+We use the pipe (|) sign to redirect a command's output to another command as the input.
+The following command redirects the output of the ls -l command to the sort command.

 $sort ls -l | sort -k5

-sorting output of ls command
+sorting the output of the ls command

 ComputerNetworkingNotes Linux Tutorials How to Use the sort Command in Linux